Skip to main content

 About the Program

 The Freedman Fellows Program supports and funds current members of CWRU holding appointments as faculty, researcher, or instructor from all departments with planning and developing digital research projects and instruction.
-Freedman Fellows partner with the Digital Scholarship team and/or other library experts to advance their projects throughout the year.
+Freedman Fellows partner with the Digital Scholarship specialists and/or other library experts to advance their projects throughout the year.
 These liaisons advise recipients on project design, technological needs, and adjacent issues such as copyright, privacy, and data ethics.
 The funding model is flexible, providing a pool of funds that can be used to support projects of varying size.
+Most awards are between $3,000 and $5,000.

 Learn more about the Fellows and their projects at this link.